Quantum symmetry in multigraphs (part I): Introduction

 Now we briefly discuss layout of this paper.
-In section \ref{chap_prelim} we provide necessary prerequisites about graphs, compact quantum groups and co-actions of compact quantum groups on simple graphs.
-We also introduce a set of important notations at the end of this section that we will be using throughout this paper.
-In section \ref{chap_quan_sym_simp-graph_revisited}, we reformulate already existing notions of quantum symmetry in simple graphs in terms of ``permutation" of edges instead of ``permutation" of vertices which will be crucial for defining quantum symmetry in multigraphs.
-Using the revelations in section \ref{chap_quan_sym_simp-graph_revisited} we introduce various notions of quantum symmetry in a directed multigraph in section \ref{chap_quan_sym_direc_mult}.
-We also define various \textbf{quantum automorphism groups of a directed multigraph} in this section.
-Section \ref{chap_quan_sym_undirec_mult} provides us with extensions of these ideas for undirected multigraphs.
-In section \ref{chap_furth_inves}, we prove various structural results in the categories $\mathcal{C}^{sym}_{(V,E)}$ and $\mathcal{C}^{Bic}_{(V,E)}$.
-We introduce the ideas of \textbf{source and target dependent quantum symmetries} in section \ref{chap_interesting_subcategories} and describe the \textbf{quantum automorphism groups} related to them.
-In section \ref{chap_examp_appl}, we compute these quantum automorphism groups for some examples and provide some applications of our developed notions of quantum symmetry in some other mathematical structures related to multigraphs.
+In section \ref{chap_prelim} we provide necessary prerequisites about graphs, compact quantum groups and co-actions of compact quantum groups on single edged graphs.
+We also introduce a set of important notations at the end of this section that we will be using throughout this article.
+In section \ref{chap_quan_sym_direc_mult}, we observe equivalent descriptions of right and left equivariant bi-unitary co-representations on the edge space which essentially give us the formulas to capture permutations of the vertex set in terms of ``permutation" of edges (see theorems \ref{bi-mod_equiv_source}, \ref{bi-mod_equiv_targ} and \ref{source_targ_consis_thm}).
+Using these revelations, we introduce various notions of quantum symmetry in a multigraph.
+Various compact quantum groups associated with a multigraph are also described here (see definition \ref{Q^Ban_def}).
+To overcome inadequacy of $Q^{Ban}_{(V,E)}$ to act as an automorphism group of the multigraph and make true generalisation of Banica's notion of quantum symmetry we introduce the notion of ``restricted orthogonality" (see definition \ref{maindef_symmetric}) and explore its various consequences.
+One important consequence would be that any action satisfying ``restricted orthogonality" preserves uniform components of a multigraph (see proposition \ref{direct_sum}).
+The wreath product formula related to the quantum automorphism group of a multigraph In Bichon's sense is also described in this section.
+Section \ref{graphC*algebra} is dedicated to quantum symmetry of graph C* algebras associated with multigraphs.
+In Section \ref{quan_sym_undir_mult} we talk about ``undirected" multigraphs and briefly discuss how our work in directed setting can be used to describe quantum symmetry in ``undirected" multigraphs.

-\section{Preliminaries}
+\section{\textbf{Preliminaries}}